Iki

 Iki, Seville: Should You Book?

-Yes — if you want something genuinely different from Seville's tapas and seafood circuit.
+Yes; if you want something genuinely different from Seville's tapas and seafood circuit.
 For a special occasion dinner or a considered date night where you want precision and quiet focus rather than the boisterous energy of the city's Andalusian institutions, Iki makes a compelling case.

 The Restaurant

 Iki occupies a spot on C. Luis de Morales in the Nervión district, away from the tourist-heavy streets of the old town.
 That address is a signal in itself: this is a restaurant built for people who are looking for it, not one that relies on foot traffic from the cathedral quarter.
-The room prioritises calm over spectacle, and that visual restraint is part of the offer.
+The room prioritises calm over spectacle, that visual restraint is part of the offer.
 At €€€, you are paying for a focused, chef-driven experience rather than an Andalusian feast-and-flamenco evening.

 Chef Kohei Onoda's Japanese kitchen in southern Spain is an unusual proposition, but it carries weight.
 The Michelin Plate recognition in both 2024 and 2025 confirms consistent quality at a level that the guide's inspectors found worth noting.
-That is not a star, but a Plate does mean Michelin found the cooking good enough to include — a meaningful threshold in a city where competition across price tiers is real.
+That is not a star, but a Plate does mean Michelin found the cooking good enough to include; a meaningful threshold in a city where competition across price tiers is real.
 The additional recognition from Opinionated About Dining, which ranked Iki at #583 in its 2025 Leading Restaurants in Japan list, adds an interesting layer: this is a restaurant that registers on serious food-focused ranking systems, not just local hospitality guides.

 For a special occasion, the setting and format work in your favour.
 Japanese dining at this price point tends to reward small groups: a counter seat or a table for two gives you the most direct connection to what the kitchen is doing.
 If you are planning a celebration for a larger party, it is worth contacting the restaurant directly to confirm capacity and format before committing, since the experience likely scales differently for groups than for pairs.